mationic/userscripts/Reddit - Top Comments Preview.readme.md

  - retries to fetch comments if Reddit doesn't respond
  - option for auto loading all comments
  - option for hiding the sidebar
- - menu buttons for the settings
+ - menu buttons for settings
- - choose to add comments at bottom or top ot the entry
+ - comments added at bottom of entry

 --